neonxp/checksum/README.md

-# Go implementation of collection of checksum algorithms
+# Collection of checksum algorithms on Go

 ## Luhn algorithm